BetterSEQTA/BetterSEQTA-Plus/README.md

 npm run dev
 ```

-5. Install and run the dev script for the interface (all custom react components are a separate sub-repository)
+5. Install and run the dev script for the interface **at the same time** (all custom react components are a separate sub-repository)

 ```
 cd interface